 on the slopes of the hill Ayasuluk (or Ayasoluk): settlements are dated from the Bronze Age through the remains of pottery,

-near the ruins of the Basilica of St. John, a cemetery was used from 1500 to 1400 BC
+near the ruins of the Basilica of St. John, a cemetery was used from 1500 to 1400 BC.

 According to Herodotus, the creation of Ephesus is the work of Androclos.
 The Delphic oracle had predicted to the Ionians settlers the base of their future city at the location indicated by a wild boar and a fish.
 The prediction will come true when, during a dinner, a fish escapes from a flat, and its embers have set fire to a bush.
-From the grove got out a boar, immediately killed by Androclos, who founded on the place the city of Ephesus.
+From the grove got out a boar, immediately killed by Androclos, who founded on the place the town of Ephesus.